 We are bringing three litter pickers on the mountain with us.
 While walking you will have the option to help us gather rubbish which we will dispose of responsibly after the climb.

 Aconcagua Expedition Costs & What’s Included

 The total cost of trekking Aconcagua is highlighted above.
 You are required to pay a 399.00 deposit.
 You can pay the remaining balance by instalments or in full.
-All fees must be paid two months prior to departure.
+All fees must be paid three months prior to departure.